ETHAccra/Solidity-Mondays/README.md

 - Functions: Visibility (`public`, `private`, `internal`, `external`), and modifiers.

 <h2>1.
 Basic Structure of a Solidity Contract</h2>
+<p>A Solidity smart contract starts with the <code>pragma</code> directive, followed by the contract definition.
+Solidity contracts contain functions, variables, and logic that define how they interact on the blockchain.</p>
 <pre><code>
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.19;